i-Con: wolfgang tillmans

 In a question above I mentioned my love for the layering in music, how it is built layer on layer and then broken down again.
 The simultaneity of different things happening at the same time is to me a reflection of course of life, where also many things happen at the same time.
 And visually I see things similarly, that's why I have different subjects, genres and formats sit side by side, not separated.
 Sometimes I think visually in musical terms, in rhythm and sound.
 The German word for sound is Klang; "Wie klingt das?" a curator once said, this room swings.
 When I install exhibitions at night I listen to music at full volume.
 So music has informed my practice all along, maybe that's why actually making music now seems a natural process.

-Matthew Collin, former editor of i-D "How important has activism become to your work and life?"
+Matthew Colin, former editor of i-D "How important has activism become to your work and life?"

 But I want to spend more time on activism.
 The enemies of the EU are also the enemies of values I hold dear.
 Marine LePen, Donald Trump, Vladimir Putin all want the EU to dissolve.
 I find the EU is not my enemy, and I will keep speaking out for it, and will translate versions of my posters into all EU languages and let them be used as open source material.
 I do this not as an art work.
 I do this a citizen of the EU.